harshilvaliya/vidhyapith/README.md

 # vidhyapith
-A basic HTML &amp; CSS website.
+A basic HTML &amp; CSS website of a education institute.